The College Library Directors' Mentor Program

 The fee is used for a variety of expenses related to the program.
 Both the first-year library director and the mentor are reimbursed for expenses involved in travel to each others institution, including meals and overnight stays (if necessary).
 The fee is also used for postage for the letters to the participants and the mentors.
 A large portion of the fee goes towards the expenses of the seminar, including meals at the seminar, travel and housing of the seminar leaders, preparation of materials and mailings, room costs (if any) of the meeting room at the host institution, and modest honoraria for those involved, including individuals at the host institution who often spend considerable time on local arrangements.
 The College Library Directors' Program is a 501(c) 3 nonprofit organization and the fees are intended to only cover expenses.

-The maximum allowed in the program is usually fifteen, and participation each year has ranged from ten to seventeen.
+The ideal number in the program is usually fifteen, and participation each year has ranged from ten to twenty .

 The first criterion is for the individual to be in his or her very first year as a college library director.
 Participants may have served as library directors at other types of institutions, but the key qualification is they have not previously served as a college library director.
-The program is designed for library directors at small colleges, which usually means institutions of fewer than 3,000 students.
+The program is designed for library directors at small colleges, which usually means institutions with an FTE of fewer than 3,500 undergraduate students.
 Also, the participants must have a master's degree in library science from an ALA accredited library school.

 - Spring 1996

 - Spring 1997 ("Mentor Program praised by member of "class of '96")